PrasannaAdiga/spring-cloud-with-netflix/README.md

   - Use validation related annotations on method arguments, parameters or variables to check the validations
   - Use proper log details by using @Slf4j annotation and handle the global and custom exception messages
   - Use the annotation @RequiredArgsConstructor annotation with private final fields to automatically inject the required beans by spring
   - GET Request: Mainly used for filtering or sorting or searching.
-To fetch all available records in the pagination format or fetch a record by it's id or fetch few records by list of their ids in the pagination format.
+To fetch all available records in the pagination format or fetch a record by its id or fetch few records by list of their ids in the pagination format.
 Response status will be 200 - Ok.
-  - Post Request: Post method is used to create a new record.
+  - Post Request: Post method is used to create a record.
 Response will be 201 - Created with empty body.
-Also return the id of the newly created record as a location header
+Also, return the id of the newly created record as a location header
   - Put Request: Used to update an existing record.
-Response will be 200 - Ok with the updated record
+Response will be 200 - Ok with the updated record.
   - Delete Request: Used to delete an existing record.
-Response will be 204 - No Content
+Response will be 204 - No Content.

 ### Filters and Interceptors in Spring
- - Filters which resides basically in a web/servlet containers, are used to filter any request or response which flows between a client and a servlet which is mapped to a specific URL
+ - Filters which resides basically in a web/servlet containers, are used to filter any request or response which flows between a client, and a servlet which is mapped to a specific URL
- - In case of spring, where we will be having spring IoC container filters are used between the client and spring MVC dispatcher servlet which is running inside spring container
+ - In case of spring, where we will be having spring IoC container, filters are used between the client and spring MVC dispatcher servlet which is running inside spring container
- - And Interceptors are used between spring MVC dispatcher servlet and a specific controllers
+ - Interceptors are used between spring MVC dispatcher servlet and a specific controllers
  - So Basically Filters are used in a web container outside of spring containers and Interceptors are used inside a spring container.
-So Interceptor can have a complete access on spring context to perform complex logic
+So Interceptor can have complete access on spring context to perform complex logic.
- - Use the spring provided filter OncePerRequestFilter if we want to log any request/response which comes to our application from outside clinets.
-This flietr also used to add any custom header to request/response, to deny certain request before it reaches dispacther servlet, to add authentication check, to log request/response details etc
+ - Use the spring provided filter OncePerRequestFilter if we want to log any request/response which comes to our application from outside clients.
+This filter also used to add any custom header to request/response, to deny certain request before it reaches dispatcher servlet, to add authentication check, to log request/response details etc.
  - Use the spring provided interceptor ClientHttpRequestInterceptor if we want to log any request/response which triggers from our application to outside clients by using RestTemplate.
 Through this interceptor we can also add any custom header to request/response, to deny certain request, to add authentication check, to log request/response objects header, body etc (https://howtodoinjava.com/spring-boot2/resttemplate/clienthttprequestinterceptor/ for reference)
  - If we use Feign to make outside client calls and to log the request and response object details we can use the below Feign bean configuration
     ```